futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT12.md

     7. The 12 selected courses will automatically be in the correct sequential order
   - WHAT YOU CAN DO: Skip/omit courses that don't fit the student's goals, experience level, DAW, or courses they've completed
   - WHAT YOU CANNOT DO: Reorder, rearrange, or change the sequence of selected courses in any way
-  - EXAMPLE: If the tool shows courses in order [A, B, C, D, E, F, G, H] and you select [A, C, E, G], your monthly plan must present them as Month 1: A, Month 2: C, Month 3: E, Month 4: G
+  - EXAMPLE: If the tool shows courses in order [A, B, C, D, E, F, G, H] and you select [A, C, E, G], your monthly plan must present them as Milestone 1: A, Milestone 2: C, Milestone 3: E, Milestone 4: G
   - Level progression (Beginner → Intermediate → Advanced) is automatically handled by following the tool's order, as courses are pre-sequenced appropriately
   - If a URL is missing for a selected course, resolve it using other tools but keep the exact course title from the Futureproof Active Courses1 tool
 • Take the user's experience and skill levels into account when building the program.
 Don't assign beginning-level or intro courses to more advanced users.
 • Sharing specificity rule: When instructing the student to share their work, explicitly direct them to either (a) share with their mentor in their next meeting, or (b) post in Discord in the #feedback channel.
-Alternate between these two options across months so consecutive share-actions switch between mentor and Discord.
+Alternate between these two options across milestones so consecutive share-actions switch between mentor and Discord.
 Follow the Discord linking rule.
-• Any courses about marketing, branding and business topics should be assigned in the later months of the program.
+• Any courses about marketing, branding and business topics should be assigned in the later milestones of the program.
 • DON'T recommend courses which the student has already completed.
 • ONLY recommend the "Keys for Producers" course if the student has specifically expressed a desire to study keyboards.
 • ALWAYS follow the DAW guidelines when recommending courses.
 Never recommend courses marked 'Ableton users only' to FL Studio users, and never recommend courses marked 'FL Studio users only' to Ableton users.
-• Make month 1 a “quick-win” deliverable to build momentum, but don't mention the term "quick-win".
+• Make milestone 1 a "quick-win" deliverable to build momentum, but don't mention the term "quick-win".
 • Match workload to weekly_hours (allocate ~4–6 hrs per goal).
-• Each month's goal should be based on the actual course final project or main assignment, personalized to the student's genre and musical preferences, and phrased as an outcome (e.g., "Be able to produce a 60-second techno demo using Ableton’s core workflow").
+• Each milestone's goal should be based on the actual course final project or main assignment, personalized to the student's genre and musical preferences, and phrased as an outcome (e.g., "Be able to produce a 60-second techno demo using Ableton's core workflow").
 Research the actual course content and assignments to ensure accuracy.
 • Recommend each Futureproof course only once, using the Futureproof Active Courses1 tool's course title as the canonical label.
 Verify URLs from the tool first; if absent, use Course Database or futureproof_site_search.
 • CRITICAL: Maintain the exact course order from the Futureproof Active Courses1 tool.
 The sequence in which courses appear in the tool data MUST be preserved in your recommendations (you can skip courses, but cannot reorder them).
 • No references to other schools.